JanderHungrige/SlideMob/README.md

 ## ToDos

+- Even though errors are throughn, it says "succsessfully translated" which is false
 - create installable exe
 - extensive tests
 - Bug updateing language setting.
 The Languagedetector langdetect does get some values at some point he cannot work with.
-So far skipping did not work, probably not skipt far enough ;-)
+So far skipping did not work, probably not skipt far enough ;-!
 - Add a feature to run all features after each other and create one finished and translated file.
 - Add a separate Gui field for translation style additions.
 - Add a way to add languages to the config file via an option "custom languages" in the dropdown menu.